-This is why your canine best friend won’t leave your side
+10 reasons why your canine best friend won’t leave your side

-1: Boredom or need for mental stimulation
+1. Boredom or need for mental stimulation

-3: Lack of confidence and/or anxiety
+3. Lack of confidence

 Some dogs are scared to be alone.
 Though this can be a sign of separation anxiety, it could just be that your dog is nervous.
 Some dogs may become clingy during scary situations, like storms or fireworks.

 This also applies to human anxiety: dogs can become clingy if they sense their human’s stress or anxiety.
 This is why they make such good emotional support animals.

 If your dog gets a treat, cuddle, or affectionate stroke every time they’re with you, your dog is more likely to follow you around.
 You reward your dog with each treat, cuddle, or compliment and tell them, without meaning to, that their clingy behavior is OK.

 Some breeds are more likely to follow humans because of their instincts.
 These breed traits can include natural protective instincts, herding tendencies, or just a need for companionship.

 Herding breeds like Australian shepherds, border collies, and Shelties may no longer have sheep to chase down — so they’ll keep an eye on the whole family.

 Guardian breeds like German shepherds and Great Pyrenees will protect their herd.
 Loyal working dogs like Doberman pinschers and boxers have been bred to work with humans and will stay close because they are dependent on them.
 Small breeds like shih tzus make perfect lap dogs because they have been bred to be companions for dog owners.